-According to first enquiries a basic online bank account is apparently available from CHF 6/month.
-The terms and conditions depend on the individual circumstances of the applicant and interested Swiss Abroad in Oceania are urged to make their own enquiries directly with the bank.
+As per 8 September 2020, a private online bank account at BCGE costs CHF 108/year.
+Terms and conditions apply and interested Swiss Abroad in Oceania are urged to make their own enquiries directly with the bank.

-While this can be viewed as a very positive development, time will tell how sucessful it will be in practice.
 If you have any experience to share – positive or negative, please contact your delegates.
-We are very keen to gather as much information as possible from Swiss Abroad wishing to establish a bank account with BCGE.
+We are very keen to gather as much information as possible from Swiss Abroad wishing to establish a bank account with BCGE or any other banks.

 Since 2008 it has become increasingly difficult for the Swiss Abroad to open or maintain a bank account in Switzerland within reasonable conditions.